2nd Alpine Division "Tridentina": Organization

 The division strength was 573 officers and 16,887 NCOs and soldiers for a total strength of 17,460 men.
 The division also had 176 horses, 4,698 mules and 584 transport vehicles at its disposal.

 Military honors

-For their conduct during the Italian campaign in the Soviet Union the President of Italy awarded on 31 December 1947 to the three regiments of the 2nd Alpine Division "Tridentina" Italy's highest military honor, the Gold Medal of Military Valour.
+For their conduct during the Italian campaign in the Soviet Union the President of Italy awarded on 31 December 1947 to the three regiments of the 2nd Alpine Division "Tridentina" Italy's highest military honor, the Gold Medal of Military Valor.
 The 5th Alpini Regiment was also decorated for its conduct during the Greco-Italian War.